tendai22/dpans94_ja/app.md

 Three terms defined by ANS Forth are address unit, cell, and character.
 The address space of an ANS Forth  system is divided into an array of address units; an address unit is the smallest collection of bits that can be  addressed.
 In other words, an address unit is the number of bits spanned by the addresses addr and addr+1.

 The most prevalent machines use 8-bit address units.
-Such “byte addressed” machines include the Intel  8086 and Motorola 68000 families.
+Such "byte addressed" machines include the Intel  8086 and Motorola 68000 families.
 However, other address unit sizes exist.
 There are machines that are bit addressed and machines that are 4-bit nibble addressed.
 There are also machines with address units larger  than 8-bits.
 For example, several Forth-in-hardware computers are cell addressed.

 The cell is the fundamental data type of a Forth system.
 A cell can be a single-cell integer or a memory address.
 Forth’s parameter and return stacks are stacks of cells.
 Forth 83 specifies that a cell is 16-bits.
 In  ANS Forth the size of a cell is an implementation-defined number of address units.
 Thus, an ANS Forth  implemented on a 16-bit microprocessor could use a 16-bit cell and an implementation on a 32-bit machine  could use a 32-bit cell.
 Also 18-bit machines, 36-bit machines, etc., could support ANS Forth systems with  18 or 36-bit cells respectively.
 In all of these systems, DUP does the same thing: it duplicates the top of the data stack. ! (store) behaves consistently too: given two cells on the data stack it stores the second cell in  the memory location designated by the top cell.